isTheo/GuessTheFlag/README.md

 ### Future Enhancements:
-- As I progress in my learning I plan to implement sound effects, music and a live system to modernize the game.
+- As I progress in my learning I plan to implement sound effects, music and a lives system to modernize the game.

 ---